kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 5.md

 		java -jar -Dspring.profiles.active=noun lab-5-word-server-1.jar
 		Or if you wish to run from directly within STS, right click on the project, Run As... / Run Configurations... .
 From the Spring Boot tab specify a Profile of "subject", UNCHECK live bean support, and Run.
 Repeat this process (or copy the run configuration) for the profiles "verb", "article", "adjective", "noun".

 4. Check the Eureka server running at http://localhost:8010.
-Ignore the red warning about "renewals" and "self preservation", we expect this as we are running only a single instance.
-Ensure that each of your 5 applications are listed in the "Application" section, bearing in mind it may take a few moments for the registration process to be 100% complete.
+Ignore any warnings about "renewals" and "self preservation", we expect this as we are running only a single instance.
+Ensure that each of your 5 applications are eventually listed in the "Application" section, bearing in mind it may take a few moments for the registration process to be 100% complete.

 5. Optional - If you wish, you can click on the link to the right of any of these servers.
 Replace the "/info" with "/" and refresh several times.
 You can observe the randomly generated words.

 PART 2

-6. Open the lab-5-sentence-server project.
+6. Run the lab-5-sentence-server project.
 Refresh Eureka to see it appear in the list.
 Test to make sure it works by opening http://localhost:8020/sentence.
+You should see several random sentences appear.
 We will refactor this code to make use of Ribbon.

 7. Stop the lab-5-sentence-server.
 Add the org.springframework.cloud / spring-cloud-starter-ribbon dependency.